 Alex Blackwelder: I’m a Moment Junkie.
 In 2011 I mentioned to some friends that I wish there was a blog that published wedding photojournalism.
-Ryan, Kyle, and Ryan ran with that idea.
+Ryan, Kyle, and Chris ran with that idea.
 They set up the concepts & curated an incredible set of images that celebrated wedding photojournalism.
 They created the heart and soul of the blog.
-In 2014, Jamie Swanson took the reigns.
+In 2014, Jamie Swanson took the reins.
 Using her blogging & business prowess, she simplified the entire process and implemented some very cool features.
 This is when I started to curate & manage the posts.
 Since 2016, I’ve been heading Moment Junkie with the same exact excitement and enthusiasm as the first four original Moment Junkies.

 I believe anyone can take a pretty photo in a pretty place, but can you consistently capture great moments in every situation weddings throw at you?
 That’s the true test of wedding photography.

 Your Previous Curators: